Tuxedo Maine Coon Cats

 Tortoiseshell tuxedo Maine Coons, however, have a base of brindled red and black, or a diluted brindled coat of cream and blue.

-The size of a tuxedo Maine Coon cat is no different from the size of any other Maine Coon, since a cat’s coat color has no effect on its size.
+Tuxedo Maine Coons are no different from other Maine Coons since a cat’s coat color does not affect its size.

 Gender